RevenueCat/meta-memcache-py/README.md

         stale_policy: Optional[StalePolicy] = None,
         set_mode: SetMode = SetMode.SET,  # Other are ADD, REPLACE, APPEND...
     ) -> bool:
+        """
+        Write a value using the specified `set_mode`
+        """

+    def refill(
+        self: HighLevelCommandMixinWithMetaCommands,
+        key: Union[Key, str],
+        value: Any,
+        ttl: int,
+        no_reply: bool = False,
+    ) -> bool:
+        """
+        Try to refill a value.

+        Use this method when you got a cache miss, read from DB and are trying to refill the value.

+        DO NOT USE to write new state.

+        It will:
+         * use "ADD" mode, so it will fail if the value is already present in cache.
+         * It will also disable write failure tracking.
+The write failure tracking is often used to invalidate keys that fail to be written.
+Since this is not writting new state, there is no need to track failures.
+        """

     def delete(
         self,